Phillip Andrew Laird, Jr.

 P. Andrew ("Andy") Laird, Jr., is a partner at Starnes Davis Florie.
 He joined the firm in 2000.

-Andy's practice is devoted to litigation and regulatory compliance.
-He enjoys a diverse practice including the areas of commercial disputes, mining liability, workers' compensation, and construction defect litigation.
+Andy enjoys a diverse practice including the areas of commercial disputes, mining liability, workers' compensation, real estate, and construction defect issues.
 Andy has also effectively handled mineral rights disputes, product liability, environmental and toxic tort claims, and employment matters.
-Andy's experience includes trial and appellate work involving numerous types of claims, including physical and mental injuries and numerous forms of occupational disease claims such as coal workers' pneumoconiosis, hearing loss, and asbestosis.

 Andy is an active member of the American Bar Association, Alabama State Bar, The Mississippi Bar, Alabama Defense Lawyers Association, Birmingham Bar Association and Defense Research Institute.
 He is admitted in all state and federal Courts in Alabama and Mississippi, as well as the U. S. Court of Appeals for the Eleventh and Fifth Circuits.